Everybody's Guide to Small Claims Court in California

 Ralph Warner, Attorney

-July 2012, 19th Edition
+July 2015, 20th Edition

-- mediate a settlement
+mediate a settlement

-- file and serve papers
+file and serve papers

-- collect your money when you win
+collect money when you win

 Ralph "Jake" Warner, a pioneer of the do-it-yourself law movement, founded Nolo with Ed Sherman in 1971.
 Nolo began publishing do-it-yourself law books written by Jake and his colleagues after numerous publishers rejected them.
 When personal computers came along, he added software to many Nolo books.
 When the Internet arrived, he championed the move online, where Nolo published huge amounts of free legal information.